pygame-community/pygame-ce/README.rst

 There are many more resources throughout the `wiki pages`_ that can help you get started.

-If you have any questions, please feel free to ask in the `pygame Discord server`_ or open an issue.
+If you have any questions, please feel free to ask in the `Pygame Community Discord Server`_ or open an issue.

 License
 -------